gulp-cookery/gulp-chef/README.md

 }
 ```

-In this example, the "browserify" plugin has a "`bundles`" property that has an nested "`entries`" property of glob type.
+In this example, the "[browserify](https://github.com/gulp-cookery/gulp-ccr-browserify)" plugin has a "`bundles`" property that has an nested "`entries`" property of glob type.
 The "`entries`" property will inherit "`src`" property, and has the value: `{ globs: "src/main.js" }`.

-If you don't want this behavior, you can specify "`override`" option to override it.
+If you don't want this behavior, you can specify "`join`" option to override it.

 ``` javascript
 {